 Safety and accessibility are crucial factors to consider while selecting a location for photography.
 Always prioritize the safety of your clients and yourself.
 Look for locations that are easily accessible and have safe walking paths or hiking trails.
 It’s hard to know how mobile a maternity mama will be, so I consider that in deciding a location.
-I don’t take toddlers anywhere near coastal bluffs and remind families to be extra careful along the Pacific shores near me.
-If it is an extended family session, I want a location that has natural seating or benches for the grandparents to rest as needed.
+I don’t like to take toddlers anywhere near coastal bluffs and I remind families to be extra careful along the coastlines near me.
+If it is an extended family session, I want a location that has natural seating or benches for group shots and for the grandparents to rest as needed.

-Selecting the perfect location for a photography session requires thoughtful consideration of various factors and keeping your eyes open to creative possibilities.
+Selecting the perfect location for a photography session requires thoughtful consideration of various factors important to your own unique style.
+And remember to always keep your eyes open to creative possibilities.
 If you are interested in learning more about how I use locations intentionally and creatively, you can sign up here to receive updates on my upcoming course, A Sense of Place: Learning to intentionally incorporate your location to enhance and elevate storytelling.